 - Shinkansen (bullet train) cleaners bowing to the train as it pulls into the station

-- little baskets under or beside tables at restaurants and bars so your bags and coats don’t have to go on the floor.
+- Little baskets under or beside tables at restaurants and bars so your bags and coats don’t have to go on the floor.
 I miss this small touch of hospitality nearly every day back in the U.S. (see below for just two examples of baskets one finds under nearly every table).
+Life in Japan was always full of lovely surprises.

 Service for the sake of giving, not receiving